Sirukumab

 Sirukumab (INN, USAN) (developmental code name CNTO-136, tentative brand name Plivensia) is a human monoclonal antibody designed for the treatment of rheumatoid arthritis.
 It acts against the proinflammatory cytokine Interleukin 6 (IL-6).

 Sirukumab is currently under development by Johnson & Johnson's subsidiary Centocor.

 Clinical trials

 Rheumatoid arthritis

 It has started clinical trials. and reported some phase II results.

 In December 2015 three phase III trials (SIRROUND-D, -H and -T) were collecting data.

 By Feb 2017 SIRROUND-D was considered to have met both co-primary endpoints.

-Other
+Research

 The drug was previously under development for the treatment of depression.